MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 | METHOD_IN_DIRECT or METHOD_OUT_DIRECT |Used in some high speed HW I/O    |[Using Direct I/O](https://docs.microsoft.com/windows-hardware/drivers/kernel/using-direct-i-o) |
 | METHOD_NEITHER |Avoid if possible |[Using Neither Buffered Nor Direct I/O](https://docs.microsoft.com/windows-hardware/drivers/kernel/using-neither-buffered-nor-direct-i-o)|

-In general buffered I/O is recomended as it provides the most secure buffering methods.
+In general buffered I/O is recommended as it provides the most secure buffering methods.
 But even when using buffered I/O there are risks, such as embedded pointers that must be mitigated.

 For more information about working with buffers in IOCTLs, see [Methods for Accessing Data Buffers](https://docs.microsoft.com/windows-hardware/drivers/kernel/methods-for-accessing-data-buffers).